sonic-net/SONiC/doc/port_link_training/port-link-training-design.md

 ### Testing Requirements

 #### Unit Test cases

-For **sonic-platform-daemons**, we will leverage the existing [test_xcvrd.py](https://github.com/Azure/sonic-platform-daemons/blob/master/sonic-xcvrd/tests/test_xcvrd.py) for this.
-A few new test cases will be added:

-1. Test attribute xcvr_capabilities on both SFP insertion and removal scenario.
-Verify xcvr_capabilities is added/dropped from APPL_DB and has correct value.
-2. Test attribute xcvr_capabilities for a QSFP/QSFP-DD DAC transceiver.
-Verify xcvr_capabilities is in APPL_DB and with "LT".
-3. Test attribute xcvr_capabilities for a QSFP/QSFP-DD DR transceiver.
-Verify xcvr_capabilities is in APPL_DB and without "LT".

 For **sonic-swss**, we will leverage the existing [test_port.py](https://github.com/Azure/sonic-swss/blob/master/tests/test_port.py) for this.
 A few new test cases will be added: